-Humans have evolved with a drive to develop relationships, as this increases our chances of survival.
-One factor of importance to our ability to form strong, successful relationships is communication; good communication brings us together, and enables others to understand how we feel and help support our psychological wellbeing.
+Humans have evolved with a drive to develop personal relationships, as this increases our chances of survival.
+One important influence on our ability to form strong, successful, healthy relationships is communication; good communication brings us together and enables others to understand how we feel and helps support our psychological wellbeing.

-We communicate with each other in many different ways.
-For example, we can communicate verbally through language, or non-verbally with body language.
-This can be as simple as reading the expression on another’s face, or hugging someone.
+We communicate with each other in many ways.
+For example, we can exchange information verbally through language, or non-verbally with body language and eye contact.
+This can be as simple as reading the expression on another’s face or hugging someone.

 It’s easy to take the ability to communicate with each other for granted and not appreciate its importance unless there’s a problem.
-However, for many people and for various reasons, communication issues can be the source of challenges in romantic relationships, workplace culture, and overall well-being.
+However, for many people and for assorted reasons, poor communication can be the source of challenges in romantic relationships, workplace culture, and overall well-being.

-Below are common types of communication issues, how it can affect people’s mental health, and methods to improve communication in daily life.
+Below are common communication issues, how they can affect people’s mental health, and some methods for better communication in daily life.

 Types of communication issues